SamsungLabs/adaptis/README.md

 * **original** contains generated samples without augmentations;
 * **augmented** contains generated samples with fixed augmentations (random noise and blur).

-We trained our model on the original/train part and tested it on the augmented/test part.
-You can download the toy dataset from [here](https://drive.google.com/open?id=161UZrYSE_B3W3hIvs1FaXFvoFaZae4FT).
+We trained our model on the original/train part with online augmentations and tested it on the augmented/test part.
 The repository provides an example of testing and metric evalutation for the toy dataset.
+* You can download the toy dataset from [here](https://drive.google.com/open?id=161UZrYSE_B3W3hIvs1FaXFvoFaZae4FT).
-You can test and visualize trained model on the toy dataset using [provided](notebooks/test_toy_model.ipynb) Jupyter Notebook.
+* You can test and visualize trained model on the toy dataset using [provided](notebooks/test_toy_model.ipynb) Jupyter Notebook.
+* You can download pretrained model from [here](https://drive.google.com/file/d/1n1UzzNN_9H2F71xyhKckJDr8XHDSJ-py).

 ### Setting up a development environment

 AdaptIS is built using Python 3.6 and relies on the most recent version of PyTorch.
-This code was tested with PyTorch 1.3.0a0+0222ece and TorchVision 0.5.0a0+a141363.
-The following command installs all necessary packages except PyTorch and TorchVision which are to be build from source:
+This code was tested with PyTorch 1.3.0 and TorchVision 0.4.1.
+The following command installs all necessary packages:

 ```
 pip3 install -r requirements.txt